 Denise was the executor of her father’s will and engaged a lawyer to assist in the administration of the Estate.
 Early in the administration of the Estate $500,000 in cash was called into the Estate.
 Denise instructed her lawyer to invest the money in a cash management trust until the Estate was fully called in and ready for disbursement between the beneficiaries.

 Before the Estate was called in, Denise’s lawyer died.
 Because the lawyer was a sole practitioner, a Receiver was appointed to the law practice.
 The Estate trust ledger account showed the $500,000 being paid to the cash management trust but the file contained no records of the money actually being invested.
-Denise made a $555,000 claim on the Fidelity Fund comprising the initial $500,000 and $55,000 interest that would have been earned if the money had been placed in the cash management trust.
+Denise made a $555,000 compensation claim, comprising the initial $500,000 and $55,000 interest that would have been earned if the money had been placed in the cash management trust.

-The claim was investigated, and the Investigator found records and conducted bank traces that showed the $500,000 that Denise placed into trust was transferred to her lawyer’s account with an online bookmaker.
-The Board determined that the claim should be partly allowed in the amount of $500,000 and partly disallowed in the amount of $55,000 because the Fidelity Fund does not compensate consequential losses (e.g. interest earnings).
-The Board then sought to recover the money from the law practice through the Receiver.
+The claim was investigated, and the Investigator found records and conducted bank traces that showed the $500,000 was transferred to her lawyer’s account with an online bookmaker.
+We determined that the claim should be partly allowed in the amount of $500,000 and partly disallowed in the amount of $55,000 because the compensation scheme does not compensate potential interest earnings.